Agramondis

 Duration: July 2021 - June 2022

-The project aims to assess climate-smart agri-financing gaps in Nigeria and the existing climate-smart technologies and practices aiding mitigation and adaptation in the agriculture sector.
-Funded by IFC and executed in collaboration with UNIQUE, this project involves evaluating the capacity, geographical coverage and business models of leading and potential CSA technology providers as well as the overall lending environment for climate-smart agriculture in Nigeria.
-Further, we are interviewing a variety of stakeholders, mapping out key risks and opportunities in selected commodity supply chains and constructing cost-benefit models, both on-farm and in the supply chain. .
+The project aimed to assess climate-smart agri-financing gaps in Nigeria and the existing climate-smart technologies and practices aiding mitigation and adaptation in the agriculture sector.
+Funded by IFC and executed in collaboration with UNIQUE, this project involved evaluating the capacity, geographical coverage and business models of leading and potential CSA technology providers as well as the overall lending environment for climate-smart agriculture in Nigeria.
+Further, we interviewed a variety of stakeholders, mapping out key risks and opportunities in selected commodity supply chains and constructed cost-benefit models, both on-farm and in the supply chain. .

 COLEACP - Technical advice on Kenya's National Standard for the Fruit and Vegetable Sector